Languages and Translations

 User Experience

-When a user is logged into Aspen and clicks on Languages in your header, it will take the user into My Account > My Preferences.
+When a user is logged into Aspen and clicks on the Languages or Languages & Display button in your header, it will take the user into My Account > My Preferences.

-If you have multiple language translations available in your Aspen catalog, then users can choose which language to display the catalog in.
-Once they select a language and save, the user will see an additional menu of options pop up - "Do you want to prefer materials in English?".
+If you have multiple language translations available in your Aspen catalog, users can choose a language for browsing Aspen.
+Once they select a language and save, the user will see an additional menu of options pop up: "Do you want to prefer materials in English?"
 The options for users are:

 - No, show interfiled with other languages